hinsoned/Active_Recall_Pro/README.md

     - [x] Create Branch
     - [x] Update UI
     - [x] Add endpoint in actions to change db information
-27. Add social media features
+27. Add username to signup
+    - Create branch
+    - Update sign_up.html
+    - Update JS handling of signup
+28. Add ability to view other user's profiles
     - create branch
-    - Create profile template for other users
+    - Create profile template for other users (view_profile)
+    - create new route
+    - Generate deck List (no study or delete or view options yet)
+    - Make username visible
+    - Add username to models
+    - ensure that attempting to view your own view_profile page reroutes users to profile
+29. Add ability to view other peoples decks
+    - create branch
+    - Add view deck button to view_profile page
     - Add links from deck view to deck owner profile (include for self)
-28. Create card search funtionality
+30. Create card search funtionality
     - Create branch
     - Allow users to search through their cards based on the cards text content.
-29. Create an admin area: All users, decks, stats are visible
+31. Create an admin area: All users, decks, stats are visible
-30. Improve Bootstrap UI
+32. Improve Bootstrap UI
     - Cause card creation error to vanish after some time.
     - Display greeting to user
     - Make Nav bar visible